-Kind Safe Respectful Learning Some examples Using unkind Harming other Not following Not engaging in of the types of words to others people adult instructions learning as instructed behaviours that Making someone Harming the Using Disrupting others' don't meet the else feel angry or school's physical discriminatory learning through own expectations upset environment or language actions include Supporting resources Use of swear others who are Putting oneself in words or other making someone danger inappropriate else feel angry or Putting someone language upset else in danger Graduated Support in class from class teacher, followed by actions outlined in Appendix A of response pathway chool Positive Behaviour Policy. when not Internal suspension at Summerhill Academy with SLT/Pastoral Team, with the aim of reflecting on choices, restoration where required, and quick re-integration into following school values of kind, learning. safe, respectful, Bespoke Behaviour Support Plan created with teaching team, SLT, child and family learning 1 e, but not limited to, creation of 'Crisis Curve', support at key times of the day (e.g. breaktime and lunchtime), mentoring sessions, regular check-ins with SLT/family members, timetable adjustments in conjunction with academy Attendance Policy.
-Fixed-term suspension in accordance with the academy Exclusions and Suspensions Policy

-Permanent exclusion in accordance with the academy Exclusions and Suspensions Policy For incidents deemed as serious by the principal, such as those involving serious harm to others or the school environment, some of the above stages may need to be put in place immediately, such as a fixed-term suspension.
+Kind Safe Respectful Learning Some examples of the types of behaviours that don't meet the expectations include Using unkind words to others Making someone else feel angry or upset Supporting others who are making someone else feel angry or upset Harming other people Harming the school's physical environment or resources Putting oneself in danger Putting someone else in danger Not following adult instructions Using discriminatory language Use of swear words or other inappropriate language Not engaging in learning as instructed Disrupting others' learning through own actions Graduated response pathway when not following school values of kind, safe, respectful, learning Support in class from class teacher, followed by actions outlined in Appendix A of school Positive Behaviour Policy.
+Internal suspension at Summerhill Academy with SLT/Pastoral Team, with the aim of reflecting on choices, restoration where required, and quick re-integration into learning.
+Bespoke Behaviour Support Plan created with teaching team, SLT, child and family input.
+Can include, but not limited to, creation of 'Crisis Curve', support at key times of the day (e.g. breaktime and lunchtime), mentoring sessions, regular check-ins with SLT/family members, timetable adjustments in conjunction with academy Attendance Policy.
+Fixed-term suspension in accordance with the academy Exclusions and Suspensions Policy Permanent exclusion in accordance with the academy Exclusions and Suspensions Policy For incidents deemed as serious by the principal, such as those involving serious harm to others or the school environment, some of the above stages may need to be put in place immediately, such as a fixed-term suspension.